otangensaft/next-markdown-blog/posts/why-we-do-things.md

 ## Building a Team

-If you want to go fast, go alone; if you want to go far, go together. - African Proverb
+> If you want to go fast, go alone; if you want to go far, go together.
+>
+> <cite>African Proverb</cite>

-Nothing of importance can be done alone in this modern era.
-Building the right team, and sharing a common vision is critical to achieving tangible progress.
+Nothing of importance can be done alone.
+Especially in the modern era, teams are necessary.

 ### Coaching